$B$-jet fragmentation with $B^{\pm} \to J/\psi K^{\pm}$ decays in $\sqrt{s} = 13$ TeV $pp$ collisions at LHCb

 After the data are unfolded, the distributions are corrected for the efficiency of reconstructing a \B-jet given the selection criteria.
 This is defined as the ratio of matched \B-jets to the number produced in the truth-level simulation.
 This provides a measure of the probability that a \B-jet is reconstructed and subsequently selected given that one was truly produced, and quantifies the fraction of missed \B-jets.
 The efficiency corrections are applied by dividing the observable distributions by the efficiency in each bin.

 The total \B-jet reconstruction efficiency, aside from the PID efficiency, is calculated using simulation and adjusted with data-driven methods.
-In particular, adjustments are made to the tracking and trigger efficiency by using standard LHCb tools~\cite{LHCb-DP-2013-002, LHCb-PUB-2014-039}, through which each entry of the observable histograms is weighted by the ratio of these efficiencies in simulation to those in data.
+This embodies the tracking efficiency, trigger efficiency, as well as the reconstruction and selection efficiency of the \B-jet, and varies between ${\sim}10 \% - 25 \%$.
+Adjustments are made to the tracking and trigger efficiency by using standard LHCb tools~\cite{LHCb-DP-2013-002, LHCb-PUB-2014-039}, through which each entry of the observable histograms is weighted by the inverse ratio of these efficiencies in data to those in simulation.
+These ratios for track efficiency are applied for the \Bpm decay products, and vary from ${\sim}0.95 - 1.03$ in most track $(p, \eta)$ bins, dropping to ${\sim}0.85$ at lower track momentum.
+The trigger efficiency ratios are applied in bins of \jpsi transverse momentum and rapidity and vary from ${\sim}1.05 - 1.2$.
 The efficiency of the PID selection criteria is instead measured in a purely data-driven manner, and the corresponding corrections are applied by ensuring that each entry of the observable histograms is weighted by the inverse of the PID efficiency measured on a calibration sample from data~\cite{LHCb-PUB-2016-021}.